megaease/coolshell-llm/README.md

     --quantization_bit 8
 ```

 Here, the `model_name_or_path` parameter refers to the path of the `chatglm3-6b` model, which you can download from `https://huggingface.co/THUDM/chatglm3-6b`.
-The `adapter_name_or_path` is our model path on huggingface.
+The `adapter_name_or_path` is our model path on Hugging Face.
 The quantization_bit set to 8 or 4 can reduce memory usage, but this setting can be omitted if memory is sufficient.

 Once the model is loaded, you can start interacting.
 For example: